Ansh3101/Eye.AI/Application/README.md

-# Eye.AI
+# Eye.AI - Application
-The Code Repository For 'Eye.AI' For The Uber Global Hackathon
+The Code For The 'Eye.AI' Application Built In C-Sharp